 But Chinese food isn’t often enjoyed on a Keto diet largely because the classic dishes we’re used to don’t always translate well given the breading and sauces.

-These carby, sugary additions are, at least seemingly, essential to those dishes, but once you start Keto, you’ll soon realize that these aren’t the best options for your body anymore.
+These carby, sugary additions seem essential to those dishes, but once you start Keto, you’ll soon realize that these aren’t the best options for your body anymore.

 Keto allows for a ton of creativity, so making healthy swaps isn’t as hard as you might think!
-Just look at this low carb slow cooker Chinese five-spice beef!
+Just look at this low carb slow cooker Chinese five-spice beef and this low carb kung pao chicken!

 Calories: 289 Calories